 Tonight we come again to the joy of studying God’s Word.
-And as I was thinking about the message tonight from 1 Peter 1:3-5, I recognized that for most of us what we will learn tonight is something that may not be immediately useful but maybe somehow stored in our hearts and minds and used in those times most appropriate when we face difficulty in life, hostility, persecution and rejection.
+And as I was thinking about the message tonight from 1 Peter 1:3-5, I recognized that for most of us what we will learn tonight is something that may not be immediately useful but may be somehow stored in our hearts and minds and used in those times most appropriate when we face difficulty in life, hostility, persecution and rejection.
 Because that is specifically the issue as Peter writes this great first epistle.
-He is writing to a church that is undergoing persecution, hostility, rejection, animosity and hatred.
+He is writing to a church that is undergoing persecution, hostility, rejection, animosity, and hatred.
 And as he begins this wonderful letter of encouragement to them and exhortation, he bursts forth in verses 3 through 5 in a great great paean of praise.
-And in a sense he teaches them that praise is really a very fitting way out of the dilemma of handling trouble, persecution, hatred and hostility.
+And in a sense, he teaches them that praise is really a very fitting way out of the dilemma of handling trouble, persecution, hatred, and hostility.

 Thus, Peter gives us what really is a very practical and helpful perspective on learning to live, looking past earthly trouble to eternal inheritance.
 In fact, we might even title this message, “How to see past your trouble to your eternal inheritance,” because that’s really what’s on his heart.